VENOMOUS SNAKES AND SNAKEBITE IN BALI

 Asian coral snakes do not live in the sea as their name implies, but in the soil and under leaves.
 They are venomous but very rarely seen.
-They are small (less than 35cm long), black or dark brown, and with a yellow or orange stripe along the whole length of the body.
-The stripe forks to form a ‘V’ behind the head.
-The underside has black and white bars, and the underside of the tail has red and black bars.
+They are small (less than 35cm long), black or dark brown, and with a yellow or orange stripe along the whole body—the stripe forks to form a ‘V’ behind the head.
+The underside has black and white bars, and the bottom of the tail has red and black bars.

-If you are bitten by an Asian coral snake, you must immediately go to the hospital.
-There is no antivenom for treatment of Asian Coral Snake bites in Bali.
+If an Asian coral snake bites you, you must immediately go to the hospital.
+There is no antivenom for the treatment of Asian Coral Snakebites in Bali.

 WHAT YOU SHOULD DO IF BITTEN BY A SNAKE